-Our Compensation Committee determined the target aggregate value of 2019 stock-based awards for our named executive officers with reference to a percentage of the executive officer's base salary.
-The Compensation Committee set the target award values for each named executive officer (other than Mr. Janik) as follows: Mr. McCormick-125% of base salary; and Ms. Lauber and Messrs.
-Hagelin and Sievert-75% of base salary.
+Our Compensation Committee determined the target aggregate value of 2023 stock-based awards for our named executive officers with reference to a percentage of the executive officer's base salary.
+The Compensation Committee considered 2022 Peer Group company practices in determining the target award levels under the Long-Term Incentive Plan for each named executive officer.
+The Compensation Committee set the target award values for each named executive officer as follows: Mr. McCormick-276% of base salary (where prior year target was 230%); Ms. Lauber-135% of base salary (the same as prior year target); Ms. Evans - 75% of base salary (where prior year target was 65%); and Mr. Van Genderen-75% of base salary.